holden-cormier/Crypto-Watch/README.md

 ## Documentation:

 `MainActivity.java`
-This contains the main recycler view logic as well as the `FetchCryptoData` class that handles collecting the crypto data from CoinGecko and parsing it into a readable format for the program
+This contains the main recycler view logic that lists the fetched cryptocurrencies as well as the `FetchCryptoData` class that handles collecting the crypto data from CoinGecko and parsing it into a readable format for the program

+`CryptoWatchAdapter.java`
+The adapter in charge of populating each list item in the recylcer view and handling the onclick to redirect to the crypto detail activity

+`CryptoItem.java`
+Encapsualtes data for a cryptocurrency coin

+`CryptoWatchDetailActivity.java`
+Displays a detailed view of the crypto with more stats